aws-samples/iam-identity-center-team/docs/docs/deployment/uninstall.md

 - Deletes the Amplify backend Cloudformation stack
 - Deletes the Amplify App Cloudformation stack
-- Deletes the CodeCommit repository for the TEAM application
+- Deletes the CodeCommit repository for the TEAM application (unless the **parameters.sh** file has a SECRET_NAME parameter.)

   > Ensure that the named profile for the **TEAM Deployment account** has sufficient permissions before executing the **destroy.sh** script